rajatmodi62/rajatmodi62.github.io/assets/failure.md

     - i however believe that their is some correlation.
     - i still thank god for giving me opporunity to learn, perhaps something better will come in future.

-time to pack bags, move to india, become farmer on my dad's farm :-)
+time to pack bags, move to india, help out my old dad, play some cards with him, and eat good food.
 ---